agiguild/agiguild/token-economics.md

 # $AGI token

-Open Source AI Guild will steward the funding of research and rewarding of contributors with a cryptographic token, $AGI.
+AGI Guild will steward the funding of research and rewarding of contributors with a cryptographic token, $AGI.

 There are two primary users/holders of $AGI:
  - Open Source contributors are given $AGI for their work.
 Initial distribution will be based on past contributions to Open Source AI.